-This is the last of a series of three articles covering Bottled Water Testing, Source Development, and Licensing and Labeling
+This is the last of a series of three articles covering bottling water: Bottled Water Testing, Source Development, and Licensing and Labeling

 The Food and Drug Administration (FDA) regulates bottled water.
-FDA regulations for bottled water include Good Manufacturing Practices (GMPs), standards of identity and labeling requirements.
+FDA regulations for bottling water include Good Manufacturing Practices (GMPs), standards of identity and labeling requirements.

 These regulations are posted in the Code of Federal Register and are enforced at the state level.